PoslinskiNet/ember-testing-guide/README.md

 ember install ember-test-selectors
 ```

 What `ember-test-selectors` does, it allows us to add a proper data attribute within our templates which will work as an identifier in our tests.
 The cool thing about it is the fact, that we won't have to rely on id's or classes of our DOM elements that can change over time.
-Instead of that, we will use data attributes that will be enabled only in a testing environment (in the production build they are stripped) and even if we change the styling of our component it can still work without any extra changes in the test - which is the goal.
+Instead of that, we will use data attributes that will be enabled only in the testing environment (in the production build they are stripped) and even if we change the styling of our component it can still work without any extra changes in the test - which is the goal.

 In your templates you are now able to use `data-test-*` attributes, which are automatically removed from production builds: